 Advantages of Single Wall Tents: Single wall tents are much lighter than their double walled relatives.
-They are faster to setup and therefore if you find yourself caught in a storm it will be much easier to make camp, well, as easy as it can be setting up a tent in a storm!
+They are faster to set up and therefore if you find yourself caught in a storm it will be much easier to make camp, well, as easy as it can be to set up a tent in a storm!

 Disadvantages of Single Wall Tents: Condensation is the big one, as the wall is made up of one layer of non-breathable fabric this causes a lot of condensation build up and if you do not vent the tent correctly you may find yourself waking up in the morning to a snow shower inside your tent.
 These tents also tend not to have as much gear storage as double wall tents.

 DOUBLE WALL TENTS:

 Again, self-explanatory, it’s a tent constructed of two walls, the main tent canopy or body and a waterproof flysheet.
 The idea behind this design is that the outer rainfly is 100% waterproof and non-breathable and the inner body is not waterproof and 100% breathable, by having both types of walls, you get the benefits of both.

 Advantages of Double Wall Tents: Double wall tents usually have multiple doors and vestibules for dry gear storage.
 Condensation is easier to control and you tend to be drier in a double wall tent as opposed to a single wall.

 Disadvantage of Double Wall Tents: These tents are heavier than single wall tents.
 They require more staking out as you have to stake both the flysheet and the vestibules.
 Also when the flysheet gets wet it tends to stretch out and therefore requires tightening the guy lines a second time.